 A Change From Gilead

-GILD wouldn't give the details the market wanted regarding the remdesivir business model on the recent earnings call.
+Gilead wouldn't give the details the market wanted regarding the remdesivir business model on the recent earnings call.

-GILD's recent update can be interpreted as attempting to provide any color possible on the business model to satisfy the market.
+Its recent update can be interpreted as attempting to provide any color possible on the business model to satisfy the market.

-The recent update itself isn't much, but I think it could signal that GILD has heard the complaints, and may provide details on the remdesivir business model with more urgency.
+The recent update itself isn't much, but I think it could signal that the company has heard the complaints and may provide details on the remdesivir business model with more urgency.

 Gilead Sciences (GILD) produced solid results recently with its COVID-19 drug remdesivir, but the market reaction has been muted.
 In an article earlier this week, I noted that remaining uncertainty on a few factors concerning remdesivir had stopped the stock running.
 GILD is listening to the market it seems, as this article discusses, by trying to address some of the uncertainty.